aminahthedev/fullstack-web-developer-path/log.md

 **Thoughts** : Today's project is to turn ASMUA into a react app.

 Okay, so update: the react app didn't pan through.
 The time constraint is too large, but it will be a future project that I endeavor to at some point when I have more time.
-I worked on ASMUA all day yesterday, as I need it done by monday, and it's almost finished so I can start working on other things.
+I worked on ASMUA all day yesterday, as I need it done by monday, and it's almost finished so I can start working on other things...